swiftlang/swift-package-manager/README.md

 ### Building Swift Modules

-To facilitate rapid development, modules are computed based on how you lay out your sources.
+The Swift Package Manager and its build system needs to understand how to compile your source code.
+To do this, it uses a convention-based approach which uses the organization of your source code in the file system to determine what you mean, but allows you to fully override and customize these details.
 A simple example could be:

     foo/Package.swift
     foo/Sources/main.swift